Office of the Vice President for

-SUBJECT: REASONABLE JOB MODIFICATION FOR EMPLOYEES WITH DISABILITIES
+SUBJECT: REASONABLE WORKPLACE ACCOMMODATION FOR EMPLOYEES WITH DISABILITIES

-It is the policy of the University of Houston-Victoria (University/UHV) that all qualified individuals with disabilities are afforded equal employment opportunity in compliance with federal and state laws.
-The University, in keeping with its values and goals, provides reasonable accommodations to individuals with disabilities.
-Individuals shall not be subjected to retaliation for having utilized or having assisted others with the process of requesting a reasonable job modification.
+It is the policy of the University of Houston-Victoria (University/UHV) that all qualified employees with disabilities are afforded equal employment opportunity in compliance with federal and state laws.
+The University, in keeping with its values and goals, provides reasonable accommodations to employees with disabilities.
+Employees shall not be subjected to retaliation for having utilized or having assisted others with the process of requesting a reasonable workplace modification.

-Person with a Disability - Is an individual with a physical or mental impairment who, as a result of such impairment, is substantially limited in performing one or more of life's major activities.
-This includes individuals who not only have the impairment, but also individuals who have a "record of" such impairment or have been "regarded as" having such impairment.
+Person with a Disability - Is an employee with a physical or mental impairment who, as a result of such impairment, is substantially limited in performing one or more of life's major activities.
+This includes employees who not only have the impairment, but also employees who have a "record of" such impairment or have been "regarded as" having such impairment.
 This also includes employees who have been "regarded as" having such an impairment; however, an employee who is considered a person with a disability solely on the basis of being "regarded as" having a disability is not entitled to a reasonable accommodation.

-Qualified Person with a Disability – Is an individual who meets the definition of a person with a disability and who also possesses the skill, experience, educational and licensing requirements of the position of which s/he is currently an incumbent and who, with or without a reasonable accommodation, can perform the essential functions of that position.
+Qualified Person with a Disability – An employee who meets the definition of a person with a disability and who also possesses the skill, experience, educational and licensing requirements of the position of which s/he is currently an incumbent and who, with or without a reasonable accommodation, can perform the essential functions of that position.

 Essential Functions - Job tasks that are fundamental, not marginal, to the performance of the position.